 Once the community cats within a colony are spayed and neutered, not only will the population size gradually decrease, but the cats will also be healthier and coexist more peacefully within a neighborhood.
 Female cats, prevented from having any more litters, will be healthier.
 Male cats will gradually lose the urge to roam and fight, and will be less prone to injury.
 Behaviors associated with unaltered cats, such as yowling and marking territory with urine, will disappear.

 If you are a San Antonio resident, please see below.
 Be sure to contact each participating clinic for their individual requirements.
 All grants are subject to availability of funding.

 ACS Community Cat Program

 Details: ACS CCP Voucher for each cat is required & cats must be in a wire transport or trap.
-We do not accept cats in airline, wire, or soft carriers.
-Contact: By email
+We do not accept cats in airline, wire, or soft carriers/kennels.

 Participating Clinics: City of San Antonio Animal Care Services